 The neighborhood caters to its residents with a mix of upscale bars and restaurants and more casual eateries and bars.
-Favorites include the B Bar & Grill with its lively bar scene and patio, and Bond Street for impeccable sushi in a slick setting.
+Favorites include Levain Bakery, a New York institution, and BondSt for impeccable sushi in a slick setting.
 Coffee shops like La Colombe cater for the workday crowds, students and tourists alike.